1. Treat exposure site:

 - Hep C AB

 4. Get counseling for yourself:

-If during business hours, report to Eastern Virginia Medical School, Occupational Health Department, in Andrews Hall, Suite #273.
+If during business hours, report to Eastern Virginia Medical School, Occupational Health in Andrews Hall, Suite #273.

 If after hours and patient is HIV-positive, go to Sentara Norfolk General Hospital Emergency Room for evaluation for preventative treatment.

-If after business hours, report to the Occupational Health Department the next business day for counseling.
+If after business hours, report to Occupational Health the next business day for counseling.
 Baseline lab work is necessary only when the patient source tests positive for HIV, hepatitis B or hepatitis C.